Theatrics in Spanish. Come and get it!

 Spanish version and direction: Josema Yuste

-La Cena de los Idiotas is now seven years running.
+La Cena de los Idiotas is in its seventh year.
 An undiluted success!

 Cast: Ramón Langa, Manu Badenes, Santiago Urrialde, Esperanza Lemos, Fermí Herrero, Estela Bercero